Trishmcc/Project-2021/README.md

 *Import Pandas Library*

-* The Pandas python toolkit which is an open source that is used for data analysis.
-It makes working with CSV files simplier and more effective as it can read and write data from different formats, i.e CSV (Common Seperated Values)[3] The dataframe object is also useful for groupimg which will be demonstated in this project.
+* The Pandas python toolkik is an open source library that is used for data analysis.
+It makes working with CSV files simplier and more effective as it can read and write data from different formats, i.e CSV (Common Seperated Values) which is the format of the iris dataset used for this analysis [3] The dataframe object is also useful for groupimg which will be demonstated in this project.
 * print(df) clarifies that df is the object name that contains the csv file

-*Data Screening*   SHOW CODE
+*Data Screening*

-* Confirm file has been read correctly and identify information about the data:
+* To confirm the file has been read correctly and identify information about the data:

 print(df) To confirm that the csv file has been read correctly.
 It also identifies all column names and the number of rows and columns